 On average the Art Department awards $1.3 million annually to fund graduate student education.
 Funding comes in the form of teaching assistantships (TA & TA-IS), project assistantships (PA) fellowships, and scholarship funding packages.
 TA, PA, and fellowship awards provide full tuition remission, living stipends, and medical benefits.
 Scholarship awards vary in amount and are used to offset annual tuition costs.
 Students apply for funding each year and are awarded comprehensive funding packages based on their continued success in the program.
 Funding is based on sustained academic and artistic progress, and satisfactory performance toward the completion of the degree.

-Interdisciplinary Artist Research Fellowship: The UW/Art department at UW-Madison is excited to announce the new IAR fellowship program.
-The IAR fellowship is a multi-disciplinary, flexible program that supports highly evolved research in contemporary art practice.
-Fellows will be chosen through a rigorous process that matches previous experience with the expectations and goals of this exciting new program.
-Regular public presentations of the candidate’s research will be an integral component of the fellowship.
-Further expectations include: robust community engagement; an interdisciplinary approach to arts literacy and practice; and a commitment to a progressive and contemporary understanding of the intersection of theory and practice as well as the changing landscape of artists in society and culture.
+Interdisciplinary Artist Research Cohort Program: The UW/Art department at UW-Madison is excited to announce a new graduate funding opportunity as part of its recently implemented IARC program.
+The IARC is a multi-disciplinary, flexible program that supports highly evolved research in contemporary art practice.
+Recipients will be chosen through a rigorous process that matches previous experience with the expectations and goals of this exciting new program.
+Regular public presentations of the candidate’s research will be an integral component of the program Further expectations include: robust community engagement; an interdisciplinary approach to arts literacy and practice; and a commitment to a progressive and contemporary understanding of the intersection of theory and practice as well as the changing landscape of artists in society and culture.

-Piloting in fall of 2019, this IAR fellowship program will support a cohort of four MFA-Art candidates who demonstrate a commitment to interdisciplinary and/or non-traditional studio practices and academic research.
+Piloting in fall of 2019, the IARC program will support a cohort of four MFA-Art candidates.
 The appointments are 12-month/50% positions providing three consecutive years of tuition remission, salary stipends, and access to UW health insurance.
 Fellows will provide a variety of academic, technical, and administrative support to the UW-Madison Art Department throughout the regular academic year, as well as during summer terms.

 Eligible candidates must have had experience in at least one of the following areas: university-level teaching, online and, or nontraditional course delivery, possess an active exhibition record of both national and international acclaim, community / civic volunteerism, management or leadership related to art residencies, workshops or community cooperatives, public or non-profit work in a related visual arts field, experience with art administration, humanitarian / global creative arts engagements.